Northeastern Title Loans logo

 The company offers auto title loans and car title loans with maximum loan amounts up to $10,000, subject to vehicle evaluation and repayment ability.
 Their primary service model involves loaning money based on a customer's vehicle title as collateral.
 They provide online payment options, account registration, and a customer login system for account management.
 Marketing materials emphasize fast access to cash and simplified application processes.
 The company operates with state-specific licensing and regulatory compliance, with each state office subject to that state's financial regulations.

 Northeastern Title Loans distinguishes itself through its 25+ year operational history, multi-state presence, and established regulatory framework across multiple jurisdictions.
-They provide transparent fee schedules and itemization of charges for customers in Delaware and other states.
+They provide listed fee schedules and itemization of charges for customers in Delaware and other states.
 The company maintains customer support through both phone (877-511-CASH) and online channels, with mechanisms for complaints and regulatory reporting.

 However, title loans are inherently high-cost emergency debt products with significant limitations.
 The Claymont, Delaware location listed on this website page is permanently closed and customers are directed to Dover.
 Customers should understand that title loans risk vehicle repossession if payments are missed, making them appropriate only for short-term financial emergencies with genuine repayment capacity.
 The company provides appropriate warnings about this, particularly for Nevada customers, and recommends credit counseling for those with existing credit difficulties.